kastoestoramadus/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 ## WSL + Docker
 Windows for Linux subsystem - full Linux OS in a Windows window served by a MS Kernel.

-Pros:
+**Pros:**
 - very low memory footprint,
 - normal bash (Unix ssh!) which may be set as the main terminal at IDE,
 - uses the same ports and disk space as host(-ish).
 Great interoperability between MS and GNU tools.
 - so much just works!
 - by playing with aliases you may use your Windows Docker as normal Ubuntu Docker Client!
 All windows terminal commands are available by adding `.exe`

-Cons:
+**Cons:**
-- High CPU overhead - a scale of 20% losses,
+- High CPU overhead - a scale of 20% losses.
-- Ivy artefacts need sync or reconfiguration of where are stored,
+- Ivy artefacts and RSA Keys need sync or reconfiguration of where are stored.
+By default everything linux-ish is install and configured in the protected zone.
-- IDE still builds separately with Windows tools so need to plan additionally how to share products and resources,
+- IDE still builds separately with Windows tools so need to plan additionally how to share products and resources.
 - Docker sometimes needs to be restarted...
 - Not everything works.
 Adding GPG for a repo needed a workaround...